RedExpertAlliance/katacoda-scenarios/oci-course/oci-nosql-database/step2.md

 This is what your list of table(s) should look like:
 ![Table List](/RedExpertAlliance/courses/oci-course/oci-nosql-database/assets/oci-nosql-tablelist.png)

-You can check the list of NoSQL Database tables in the current compartmant in the console: Database | NoSQL Database. https://console.us-ashburn-1.oraclecloud.com/nosql/tables
+You can check the list of NoSQL Database tables in the current compartment in the console: Database | NoSQL Database. https://console.us-ashburn-1.oraclecloud.com/nosql/tables

+`echo Open the Console at https://console.$REGION.oraclecloud.com/nosql/tables`

 ## Resources
 [OCI Documentation on SQL for Inserting data  in NoSQL Database](https://docs.oracle.com/en/database/other-databases/nosql-database/19.5/sqlreferencefornosql/insert-statement.html)